 - durable medical equipment

-Medicare Advantage plans (Part C) are offered through private insurers who bundle all your coverage for parts A, B, and D into a single plan.
-With Medicare Advantage plans, you still pay the Medicare Part B premium.
+Medicare Advantage plans (Part C) are offered through private insurers who bundle all your coverage for parts A and B, and sometimes prescription drug coverage, into a single plan.

 Medicare Advantage plans must cover the same things as Medicare parts A and B, but some have extra coverage (and an additional premium) for things like: